China stocks jump on U.S. rally, yuan edges up

 Markets in New York had also been unimpressed by China's efforts to calm investors' nerves, until New York Fed President William Dudley said the prospect of a September rate hike seemed "less compelling" than it was just weeks ago.

-That fuelled a 3.95 percent rise in the Dow Jones Industrial Average, its biggest one-day gain in four years, which carried over into Asia.
+That fueled a 3.95 percent rise in the Dow Jones Industrial Average, its biggest one-day gain in four years, which carried over into Asia.

 Not all, however.